cambridge-ceu/csd3/systems/setup.md

     ln -s ${mypath} $CEUADMIN/peer/1.3
     ```

-    This is somewhat overshooting, which will be appropriate if a lot of R packages are also installed.
+    This is somewhat heavy going, ideally for a lot of R packages to be also installed.

-    In fact, `dyn.load("peer.so")` gives no error so advantage has been taken to make it available, i.e., under module `ceuadmin/R`.
-Closely related is the OUTRIDER package, which demonstrates how to implement similar model; the following script is extracted from `vigette("OUTRIDER")`.
+    We can check if it works under module `ceuadmin/R`.
+The following script is extracted from `vigette("OUTRIDER")`.

     ```r
     library(OUTRIDER)